SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

   1. *totalFuel(?fuelAmount, ?numRefuels)*

-     *?fuelAmount* is unified with total amount of fuel which will be used for the session and *?numRefuels* will be unified with the number of refuels at the pitstops during the session.
+     *?fuelAmount* is unified with the total amount of fuel which will be used for the session and *?numRefuels* will be unified with the number of refuels at the pitstops during the session.

   2. *startFuel(?startFuel)*